Partial hyperbolicity and pseudo-Anosov dynamics: Further results

 \section{Further results}

-In this section we give a couple of applications of pseudo-Anosov pairs to partially hyperbolic diffeomorphisms in other 3-manifolds or isotopy classes to show the flexibility of the tool.
+In this section we give a couple of applications of pseudo-Anosov pairs to partially hyperbolic diffeomorphisms in other 3-manifolds or isotopy classes to show the flexibility of the tools developed here.
 We hope other applications can be found.